Toronto's Trusted Insurance Brokerage · Est. 2015

 How EGE Insurance Helps

-We compare plans from top Canadian insurers and explain coverage and deductibles clearly, so you can select a policy that fits your budget.
+We compare plans from top Canadian insurers and, moreover, explain coverage and deductibles clearly so that you can select a Super Visa insurance policy that fits your budget.

 • Clear comparisons and expert guidance